Willmore surfaces in spheres via loop groups $I$: generic cases and some examples: Willmore surfaces in

 \begin{remark} The definitions and statements given above are correct, as long as the immersion $y$ is sufficiently often differentiable.
 Considering the classical Willmore functional one observes that for the functional to make sense we only need that $y$ is contained in the Sobolev space $ W^{2,2}$.
-It has been shown by Kuwert and Sch{\"a}tzle (see \cite{Ku-Sch} and references therein) that already under these very weak assumptions it follows that the immersion $y$ is real analytic.
-As a consequence of this, the conformal Gauss map of any Willmore immersion is real analytic as well.
+It has been shown by Kuwert and Sch{\"a}tzle (see \cite{Ku-Sch} and references therein) that already under these weak assumptions it follows that the immersion $y$ is real analytic.
+As to the analytic properties of Willmore surfaces, we also refer to \cite{Rivi¨¨re} and \cite{Be-Ri} for recent progress.

+As a consequence of these analytic properties, the conformal Gauss map of any Willmore immersion is real analytic as well.
 We will therefore always assume w.l.g. that our immersions all are real analytic.
 Since we have shown just above that these Gauss maps are conformally harmonic, in this paper we will exclusively consider real analytic harmonic maps.
-Note also that a general result of Eells and Sampson \cite{Ee-S} states that harmonic maps from surfaces with Riemannian metric are real analytic. \end{remark}
+Note also that a general result of Eells and Sampson \cite{Ee-S} states that harmonic maps from surfaces with Riemannian metric into Riemannian manifolds are real analytic. \end{remark}